 Buffalo is a large city located in the state of New York.
 With a population of 258,071 people and 143 constituent neighborhoods, Buffalo is the sixth largest community in New York.
 Buffalo has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Buffalo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Buffalo are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Buffalo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Buffalo is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Buffalo who work in office and administrative support (14.78%), sales jobs (9.80%), and food service (7.67%).
+There are especially a lot of people living in Buffalo who work in office and administrative support (14.24%), sales jobs (9.96%), and food service (7.78%).

-The education level of Buffalo citizens is a little higher than the average for US cities and towns: 24.69% of adults in Buffalo have at least a bachelor's degree.
+The citizens of Buffalo are slightly better educated than the national average of 21.84% for all cities and towns, with 24.57% of adults in Buffalo having a bachelor's degree or advanced degree.

 The most common language spoken in Buffalo is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Other Asian languages.